 In the summer of 2017, willolux released her debut album, "Thread & Tape", produced by Jonathan Anderson (Aidan Knight, Said The Whale, Andy Shauf).
 The album received rave reviews from bloggers and critics around the world, praising Emmott's "uncommon knack for a well-arranged song "(Grayowl Point), "terrific songwriting", and "sublime vocals" (The Revue).
-Since the release of her debut album, willolux has been hard at work writing her follow-up album, ARMOUR.
+Since the release of her debut album, willolux has released her sophomore album, "ARMOUR".
 Its debut single, "The Only Way Out Is Through", produced by Daniel Klenner (Dear Rouge, Hey Ocean!) was recently praised as "the latest in a series of stunning sonic pictures" (Modern Music Maker).
 Follow-up single, The Gift, received similar praise.

 Emmott's first memories of putting words to music began around the age of 8, but she didn't fully immerse herself in songwriting until she was a teenager.
 A precocious child, she dove into rock ‘n roll from an early age due to her musician father’s influence.
 “I have very early, vivid sonic memories of exotic birds suddenly chirping in the living room, and I knew that my dad had just put on another Pink Floyd record… I remember being in an awe-struck daze, watching the vinyl spin, taking it all in.”

 In 2018, willolux performed as the supporting act for Nashville's indie rising-star Liza Anne, as well as the supporting act for Nettwerk record's dream-pop artist Jon Bryant, Brooklyn's Tor Miller, and Toronto's New Romantics.
 In March 2019, willolux performed at the legendary Bowery Electric in New York City.